bigladder/erin/docs/user-guide/user-guide.md

 The fidelity of modeling is that of a 1-line diagram and accounts for energy flows only.
 A component need only be taken into account if:

-* it's function will significantly affect network flows
+- it's function will significantly affect network flows
-* and it's failure is statistically significant in the face of either reliability or fragility to a threat
+- and it's failure is statistically significant in the face of either reliability or fragility to a threat

+For example, a relatively efficient stretch of pipe in a district heating system can be ignored from an energy standpoint if it's losses are insignificant compared to other equipment.
+However, if that stretch of pipe is deemed to have a statistically significant possibility of failure during a threat event such as an earthquake, it should be modeled.
+In this instance, a pass-through component (see below) with a fragility curve (see below) may be a good choice.

 ## Component Types

-Because we model components at a high-level of abstraction, a small number of component types can actually model a large number of real-world components.
+Because we model components at a high-level of abstraction, a few component types are all that's needed to model many real-world components.
 In this section, we discuss the available component types and their characteristics.

 ### Component Type: Load